 Another one of the many successful women I'd like to celebrate is Elizabeth Freeman.
-Born into slavery around 1744 as “Mum Bett”, she would later bravely challenge the newly adopted Massachusetts State Constitution in 1781 to win her freedom.
+Born into enslavement around 1744 as “Mum Bett”, she would later bravely challenge the newly adopted Massachusetts State Constitution in 1781 to win her freedom.

 Bett could not read or write, but she was clever and strategic.
 It was reported that Bett’s mistress, Mrs. Ashley, treated her slaves with extreme cruelty.
 Mrs. Ashley attempted to strike Bett’s sister with a heated kitchen shovel, but Bett protected her by blocking the blow, resulting in a serious wound on her arm that never properly healed.
 Yet instead of covering her arm, Bett wore her scar as evidence of her mistreatment.